redhat-gamedev/srt-godot-client/README.md

 * Go to the *Identity providers* section and click on the Github button.
 ![Create realm](doc/create_github.png)

 * Fill *Client ID* and *Client Secret* copying the values from your Github Auth app.
 In case you lost the *client secret* you can generate a new one from your Github Auth app.
-Then press *Add*
+Then press *Add* (*Check for whitespace when copying and pasting these values*)

 ![Create realm](doc/configure_github.png)

-**Important**: As mentionated in the previous section, uou must copy the *Redirect URI* to your Github *Oauth app*.
+**Important**: As mentionated in the previous section, you must copy the *Redirect URI* to your Github *Oauth app*.

 ### Setup str-godot-client